 His enthusiasm for Teams was provoked by reading about the experience of the University of NSW which has used Teams to facilitate student-lecturer communications and collaboration, leading to a significant improvement in both learner outcomes and engagement, and as a result of the high level of support I have received from Microsoft Educator Megan Townes.

 He hopes Monaro’s teachers will be able to drive similar benefits by increasingly focusing on developing greater learner engagement through Teams instead of just using it as a funnel for content.
 He expects that teachers will learn rapidly from one another about how to use the platform to engage students and drive learning outcomes.
 Armitage says that teachers have also benefitted from access to the high-quality professional development materials available through Microsoft, which had by Easter; “pushed us well down the path of developing the digital skillset which will support the pedagogy required at Monaro High post the current upgrade – from here the focus will be on refinement and personalised support around professional development.”

 From a strategic vantage point he believes that the rapid rollout of Teams has left the school well placed to offer more flexible based learning to enhance the curriculum in the future which he believes will be a significant advantage.

-“My long-term aim is to ensure we are providing kids for a future that is unknown – with the current uncertainty we don’t know where we are going today let along tomorrow.
+“My long-term aim is to ensure we are preparing kids for a future that is unknown – with the current uncertainty we don’t know where we are going today let alone tomorrow.
 When COVID-19 settles down there will be a lot of appetite for doing things differently.”

 For remote learning support visit the Microsoft Education Remote Learning Support Centre.